Safe from the flame: The cause and cost of wildfires

 What is the human cost of wildfires?

 Wildfires present a clear danger to health and safety.
 Sadly in 2023, two firefighters lost their lives to wildfires.
 From a health perspective, long-term exposure to smoke harms the young, elderly, and those with respiratory conditions like asthma.
 There’s also the emotional cost of losing a home, and everything in it to a fire.
 We’ve also witnessed the fear and anxiety of entire communities forced to flee wildfires.
-By early July 2023 “More than 150,000 Canadians have been forced to leave their homes”.
+The Jasper wildfire which began July 22, 2024 “damaged or destroyed a third of the community”.

 What is the financial cost of wildfires?